blixai/docs/guide/README.md

 You will then be prompted on what you need for your new project.

-For more in-depth walkthroughs check out these quick start examples on our website:
+For more in-depth walkthroughs check out these quick start examples:

 [New React/Redux Project](/guide/examples/default-project.html)